6 Common Air Conditioner Smells Decoded and How to Solve the Issue

 3. Air Conditioner Smells Musty

-Individuals who call us regarding this issue frequently share their air conditioner smells like feet, dirty socks or a locker room when it runs.
-Also known as dirty sock syndrome, this smell is frequently created by a grubby evaporator coil that has mold, mildew and bacteria buildup.
+People who contact us to report this problem usually say their air conditioner smells like feet, dirty socks or a locker room when it’s on.
+Also called dirty sock syndrome, this smell is usually linked to a dirty evaporator coil that has mold, mildew and bacteria buildup.
 Condensation can also make your home air conditioner smell bad.
-Dirty sock syndrome is most typical in areas where you turn on heating at night and during the morning before switching to cooling later on.
+Dirty sock syndrome is most common in climates where you need heating at night and during the morning before transitioning to cooling during the afternoon.

 How to Repair It

-The best approach for preventing dirty sock syndrome is to routinely change your air filter and schedule yearly air conditioning maintenance with GV Heating & Air.
-We’ll keep the evaporator coil clean and the drainage system flowing, because excess water can also produce nasty odors.
+The best approach for preventing dirty sock syndrome is to routinely replace your air filter and schedule annual air conditioning maintenance with GV Heating & Air.
+We’ll keep the evaporator coil clean and the drainage system unclogged, since standing water can also result in nasty odors.

 4. Air Conditioner Smells Like Vinegar

-If you are living with air conditioner mildew smell or a strong, vinegar-like odor, it can be the result of several issues, including:
+If you are dealing with air conditioner mildew smell or a pungent, vinegar-like odor, it could be the result of several problems, including:

 • Moldy air conditioner or ductwork